MMA Asset Management LLC Increases Position in CVS Health Co. (NYSE:CVS)

 Wall Street Analyst Weigh In

 Several research analysts have recently weighed in on CVS shares.
+Sanford C. Bernstein cut CVS Health from an “outperform” rating to a “market perform” rating and lowered their target price for the stock from $122.00 to $112.00 in a report on Thursday, May 26th.
 Mizuho boosted their target price on CVS Health from $115.00 to $120.00 and gave the stock a “buy” rating in a report on Monday, August 15th.
-Loop Capital started coverage on CVS Health in a report on Thursday, June 16th.
+Tigress Financial boosted their target price on CVS Health from $125.00 to $130.00 in a report on Wednesday, August 17th.
+Credit Suisse Group boosted their target price on CVS Health from $113.00 to $117.00 and gave the stock an “outperform” rating in a report on Monday, August 8th.
+Finally, Loop Capital started coverage on CVS Health in a report on Thursday, June 16th.
 They set a “buy” rating and a $120.00 target price on the stock.
-Tigress Financial boosted their target price on CVS Health from $125.00 to $130.00 in a report on Wednesday, August 17th.
-Sanford C. Bernstein cut CVS Health from an “outperform” rating to a “market perform” rating and lowered their target price for the stock from $122.00 to $112.00 in a report on Thursday, May 26th.
-Finally, UBS Group boosted their target price on CVS Health from $118.00 to $127.00 and gave the stock a “buy” rating in a report on Thursday, August 4th.
 Four investment analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average target price of $117.59.

 About CVS Health